iPeluwa/ipeluwa/README.md

 I'm a passionate **Software Engineer at APIToolkit**, where I build robust tools and solutions that empower developers worldwide.
 My journey in tech is driven by a love for functional programming, systems engineering, and the exciting possibilities of AI-assisted development.

 - 🦀 **Rust & Haskell enthusiast** - I believe in the power of type safety and functional programming
-- 🤖 **AI-first developer** - Leveraging tools like Amp and other AI assistants to enhance productivity
 - 🎮 **Avid gamer** - When I'm not coding, you'll find me exploring virtual worlds
 - 🌍 **Open source contributor** - Giving back to the community that has given me so much